dustin10/kaftui/README.md

 running `kaftui`.
 When enabled, a `Logs` menu item will appear in the header that allows the user to view the logs in the application.
 A `.json` file is also written to on disk that contains more verbose log information.

-The `KAFTUI_LOGS_DIR` environment variable can be used to set the directory that log files will be stored in.
-If not set, the log files will be saved in the present working directory.
+The `KAFTUI_LOGS_DIR` environment variable can be used to configure the directory that log files will be stored in.
+If not set, the log files will be saved to the working directory.

 ## Key Bindings